 the Click CEOP button which can be found on our homepage.

 Online bullying or other online concerns should not be reported to CEOP and children and young people should be directed to speak to an adult they trust, and/or referred to Childline, if they would like to speak to someone about how they are feeling they can call at any time on 0800 1111 or at www.childline.org.uk

-It is likely over this festive period that new technologies will be used to enable families to keep in contact with each other.
+It is likely that new technologies will be used to enable families to keep in contact with each other during the current restrictions.
 This also means that children will be accessing more online activity.
 Thinkuknow have produced a guide for parents that looks at how you can support your child to be safer online this season by focusing on 3 key areas: viewing, sharing, chatting and friending.
 To access this guide click here